One of the many great things about dating Cazzy is that she is Irish!

 We’ve taken our handheld video camera with us everywhere around the world and it really is an awesome little camera!
 It takes high amazing quality travel photos and videos, and does a great job of picking up on sound.
 So if you’re planning to create some travel videos and vlog your adventures, then this is a great tool to have.
 It’s also much smaller and more compact than a DSLR, so perfect if you’re out for the day and don’t have too much space.
 For a better rundown of options out there, check out our guide on the best cameras for blogging.
 These are just as good for non-bloggers too!

 We took our GoPro with us to Ireland but didn’t get very much use out of it.
 The GoPro is an amazing tool, and one that we love when doing more adventurous things, such as surfing or paragliding.
 So if you plan on surfing in Ireland or doing something a little more wild, then definitely take a GoPro with you, or at least an alternative to GoPro if you're on more of a budget.

 Without a doubt, my favourite piece of tech that I took to Ireland was our DJI Mavic Pro drone.
 We bought this to take to Sri Lanka and in the last couple years it’s allowed us to capture some truly stunning photos (at least in my opinion) that would otherwise have been impossible without it.
 Drone laws in Ireland are fairly reasonable, you just need to be sensible.
 Many of the biggest tourist attractions in Ireland have signs clearly displaying when you are not allowed to fly a drone, so keep an eye out.
-To help make your choice, check out our detailed guide on the best travel drones as well as a rundown of the best affordable alternatives to DJI drones.
+To help make your choice, check out our detailed guides on the best travel drones as well as a rundown of the best affordable alternatives to DJI drones.

 Here's a few final things to pack for Ireland to help make for a truly epic trip!